LaureiVarju/discord-bot-sitepoint/README.md

+# TODO

+Fix:
+-gettime code will only work in EST currently (grabbing local time and adding +5.
+Bad) -populate arrays instead of spitting JSON data out -create a wait time for punchlines?

 # How to Build Your First Discord Bot with Node.js

 Michiel Mulders shows you how to install and set up a new Discord bot, which is made easier thanks to the API offered by the Discord.js package.